-Neither snow nor rain nor heat nor a global pandemic will stop Old Thunder Brewing from opening in the Blawnox Post Office building this year.
+Neither snow nor rain nor heat nor a global pandemic could stop Old Thunder Brewing from opening in the Blawnox Post Office.

 Since September 2019, partners Josh Taylor, Zach Gordon and Rob Dillman have been working to transform the 81-year-old building into a modern taproom that will serve beer styles to suit every palate.
 Natives of DuBois, PA, Gordon and Dillman brewed together while in college.
 Once they moved to Pittsburgh, their neighbor Taylor joined the team.